wt121/wt121.github.io/index.md

 Instructions for submitting a blog post can be found under the "Submit a Blog Post" section.

-Once I'll eventually create a dynamic database to smoothen this process.
+Currently working on a video chat plug-in to enable video chat!